Check Compensation

 This short guide will help you understand the differences between maintenance and technical issues, how you can find out which one caused your flight delay, and what this means for you as a passenger.

 Flight delays are the most common flight disruption, and they can happen for countless reasons.
-In some parts of the world, like the United Kingdom, Canada, and Europe, delays can lead to payment from the airline, but only if they are to blame for the cause of the disruption.
+In some parts of the world, like the United Kingdom, Canada, and Europe, delays may qualify for compensation, but only if the airline is responsible for the cause.

 This means that as a passenger, you have to try to find out what caused the delay, and if you're told it was caused by maintenance or technical problems, you might be left wondering whether or not you're owed anything.

 Planes have to undergo regular maintenance to ensure your safety as well as operational efficiency.
-Maintenance is planned and it follows a very specific schedule based on the number of landings and takeoffs and flight hours.
+Maintenance is planned and follows a very specific schedule based on the number of landings, takeoffs, and flight hours.

-In fact, airlines have different categories and schedules for routine maintenance work required by aviation authorities like the Federal Aviation Administration (FAA) or the European Union Aviation Safety Administration (EASA).
+Airlines have different categories and schedules for routine maintenance work required by aviation authorities like the Federal Aviation Administration (FAA) or the European Union Aviation Safety Agency (EASA).

-• Line maintenance is performed either daily or between flights to check tire conditions, fluid levels, and damage scans.
+• Line maintenance is performed either daily or between flights to check tyre conditions, fluid levels, and damage scans.

-• A-Checks are conducted either every 500-800 hours of flight time or every couple of months.
+• A-Checks are conducted every 500–800 hours of flight time or every few months.
 This kind of maintenance examines lights, hydraulics, and other aircraft functions.

-• B-Checks are performed every 6 months or so, and examine the plane’s landing gear, navigation, electronics, cabin systems, flight controls, and more.
+• B-Checks are performed approximately every 6 months and examine the plane's landing gear, navigation, electronics, cabin systems, flight controls, and more.

-• C-Checks take a close look at the plane’s internal systems, wiring, and structure.
-These are much more involved inspections and take a week or two to complete.
-Usually, C-Checks happen every 1.5 to 2 years.
+• C-Checks take a close look at the plane's internal systems, wiring, and structure.
+These are much more involved inspections and take one to two weeks to complete.
+C-Checks typically happen every 18 months to 2 years.

-Airlines go to great lengths to plan for any issues that might be found in between flights.
-They also utilize aircraft sensors and software that looks for problems in real time and can even predict and deal with any issues before they become a problem.
+Airlines go to great lengths to plan for any issues that might be found between flights.
+They also use aircraft sensors and software that monitor problems in real time and can even predict and address issues before they cause disruption.

-Also, airlines have dedicated maintenance crews at the bigger airports to deal with the last minute problems that could crop up, and the time it takes to do line checks are built into the flight schedules to avoid delays as much as possible.
-But, if something happens that requires more time, or if it’s a bigger problem, then the airlines (particularly the legacy carriers) can usually swap aircraft to avoid schedule disruptions.
+Most airlines have dedicated maintenance crews at larger airports, and the time required for line checks is built into flight schedules to minimise delays.
+If something requires more time, or if the problem is more serious, airlines (particularly the legacy carriers) can usually swap aircraft to avoid schedule disruptions.

-Since the pandemic, staffing and supply chain shortages, especially for parts, have created endless problems.
-If there aren’t enough workers to fix the issue or if replacement parts are hard to find or get quickly, then passengers can have flight delays or even cancellations as a result.
+Since the pandemic in 2020, staffing and supply chain shortages, especially for parts, have created ongoing problems.
+If there are not enough workers to fix the issue, or if replacement parts are difficult to source quickly, passengers can experience delays or cancellations as a result.

-Even so, most airlines have found ways to work around these problems by stockpiling spare parts or even reusing parts from other, grounded aircraft as well as increasing wages and other incentives to attract and retain more workers.
+Most airlines have found ways to work around these problems by stockpiling spare parts or reusing parts from grounded aircraft, and by improving pay and conditions to retain more maintenance workers.

-Because maintenance is a regularly occurring, scheduled event, it doesn’t count as an extraordinary circumstance, even when there are supply chain limitations and staffing shortages.
+Because maintenance is a regularly occurring, scheduled event, it does not count as an extraordinary circumstance, even when there are supply chain limitations or staffing shortages.

-This is because carriers are ultimately responsible for maintenance and adequate staffing.
-So, even though challenges do exist, they’re expected to take whatever measures necessary to complete these functions.
+Carriers are ultimately responsible for maintenance and adequate staffing.
+Even where genuine challenges exist, they are expected to take whatever measures necessary to manage these functions.

-In 2008, the European Court of Justice ruled in the case of Wallentin-Hermann v.
-Alitalia that maintenance problems could not be deemed extraordinary circumstances unless they could be attributed to hidden manufacturing defects.
+In 2008, the Court of Justice of the European Union ruled in Wallentin-Hermann v Alitalia that maintenance problems could not be deemed extraordinary circumstances unless they could be attributed to hidden manufacturing defects, a very high bar that airlines rarely meet.

 an airplane mechanic checking the landing gear

-While maintenance is scheduled, technical and mechanical issues happen unexpectedly and can be anything from engine failure or malfunction to glitchy software.
+While maintenance is scheduled, technical and mechanical issues happen unexpectedly and can range from engine faults to software malfunctions.

-Technical issues involve the aircraft systems, electronics, or software and include problems with:
+Technical issues involve the aircraft's systems, electronics, or software, including:

 • Navigation and communication systems